Panaeolus papilionaceus: Habitat and formation

 Occurring singly, gregariously, or caespitosely on cow/horse dung, moose droppings, and in pastures.
 Widely distributed in North America throughout the year, but only in warmer climates in winter.
 It can be found in countries including Canada (Alberta, British Columbia), the United States (Alabama, Alaska, California, Colorado, Florida, Georgia, Indiana, Louisiana, Maine, Massachusetts, Missouri, Montana, New Mexico, New York, Oklahoma, Texas, Washington), the Caribbean (Bahamas, Cuba, San Vincent Island), Chile, Colombia, Uruguay, France, The Netherlands, Greece, Mexico, Norway, Slovenia, South Africa, Uganda, China, Iran, Lithuania, Kuwait, and the Philippines.

 Edibility

-Panaeolus papilionaceus is inedible, and is neither choice in flavor nor substantial in mass.
-While similar looking species, such as Panaeolus cinctulus, do contain psilocybin, Panaeolus papilionaceus does not.
+Panaeolus papilionaceus is inedible and is not substantial.
+While similar-looking species, such as Psilocybe mexicana, contain psilocybin, P. papilionaceus does not.